National Insurance gaps — should you fill them?

 The cost to fill a gap

-Voluntary Class 3 NI contributions cost approximately £824 per missing year (2025/26 rate).
-Each year filled adds roughly £329/year to your State Pension.
-The payback period is about 2.5 years — meaning if you live more than 2.5 years past State Pension age after filling the gap, it pays off financially.
+Voluntary Class 3 NI contributions cost approximately £923 per missing year (2025/26 rate).
+At £342/year added to your State Pension, you break even in under 3 years of retirement — a return no savings account can match.
+Each year filled adds roughly £342/year to your State Pension.
+The payback period is about 2.7 years — meaning if you live more than 2.7 years past State Pension age after filling the gap, it pays off financially.

 Class 2 vs Class 3 contributions

-If you're self-employed, you may be eligible to pay the much cheaper Class 2 voluntary contributions (~£179/year vs £824 for Class 3) to fill gaps from self-employed years where your profits were too low to pay NI automatically.
+If you're self-employed, you may be eligible to pay the much cheaper Class 2 voluntary contributions (~£182/year vs £923 for Class 3) to fill gaps from self-employed years where your profits were too low to pay NI automatically.
 Worth checking specifically if you've had self-employed years with low income.

 Before you pay — check three things